bobobo-git/REAPER/cifftf.md

-##Controlling InpzutFX fronm Trck FX
+##Controlling InputFX from Track FX

 someone had problems controlling input volume via envelope (an input fx has not too mcuh connect to the REAPERs guts)
 i made a controller script to deal with this  ( I salute the FX Builder of the original script )